Filename: 357-circ-key-exporters.md

 Note: This proposal does not call for an immediate change in the Tor protocols.
 Rather, it describes a convention we should use for per-circuit key exporters in the future.

-In the current Tor protocols, we derive a shared secret "KH" as part of our circuit extension handshakes.
+In the current Tor protocols, we derive a shared secret (called "KH" here and in the specs) as part of our circuit extension handshakes.
 This "KH" value is used for a single purpose:

 As part of the hidden service introduction protocol, to prevent an attacker from replaying an ESTABLISH_INTRO message.